 Bill called Albuquerque New Mexico his home for over 35 years, but in 2016, he and his husband Danny pulled up stakes after he retired from the University of New Mexico, and moved to the Palm Springs area.
 Bill has gained the friendship of dancers all over North America in calling at over 100 festivals, fly-ins, and conventions.
 This Golden Boot Award winner celebrated his 11th Convention as Headliner.

 Affectionately known as “Just Ett, Hon!” she began dancing in 1987 and started her calling career in 1989 at the first GCA Caller School at Peel the Apple, New York.
-Ett started calling with Chesapeake Squares and soon branched out to become a regular caller for DC Lambda Squares, independence Squares and various other clubs and fly-ins around the country.
+Ett started calling with Chesapeake Squares and soon branched out to become a regular caller for DC Lambda Squares, Independence Squares, and various other clubs and fly-ins around the country.
+Her own C1 club, Ettseteras, meets regularly in the Washington DC metro area.

 Harlan Kerr has been calling mainstream through C3B since 1987 and is a veteran instructor from 8 calling schools, He has served on the staff of the North California Caller’s School on two previous occasions.
 Harlan regularly calls for a number of North California Clubs and at various festivals and weekends.
 Typically he calls 9 sessions a week, in and around the Bay Area.
 Harlan is known for his outstanding instructional skill and currently teaches mainstream, plus, Advanced C1 and C2 classes.
 Over the course of his calling career Harlan has taught over 50 mainstream classes, nearly 60 plus classes, 27 advanced classes, 22 C1 classes, 9 C2 classes, 7 C3a classes and 5 C3b classes.
-This Golden Boot Award winner was on the organizing committee for All Join Hands, the first IAGSDC Convention and this is his 7th convention as a staff caller.
+This "Triple Crown" winner (IAGSDC chair, HTQ and Golden Boot) was on the organizing committee for All Join Hands, the first Convention and this is his 7th convention as a staff caller.

 Aside from calling Harlan has a doctorate in Education and recently retired from being a director of Curriculum and Instruction for a large urban school district.
 Harlan pairs his expertise in education with his calling skills to present well-crafted instruction to both new and established callers.
 Areas where he has particular expertise include sight calling, understanding the dynamics of choreographic flow, programing dances and classes, and crafting effective instructional techniques for square dance classes.